Chasing Peacocks in LA: Los Angeles County Arboretum

 Botanical Gardens

 To the left of the fountain, a picturesque world of neatly cut green lawns, summer houses built in Greek style, and plentiful mini gardens opens up to your view.
-Aligning with the paradise-like environment, the charming flowers and trees accompany all your walks.
-Before long, you find yourself in a mini palm grove, followed by cactus and other exotic gardens.
+Contributing to the creation of the paradise-like environment, the native and exotic flowers and trees line up along endless pathways and congregate in tiny islands.
+Before long, you find yourself in a mini palm grove, surrounded by succulent and other distinctive gardens.

 Queen Anne Cottage